 Although these regulations are believed to have reduced bycatch in the fishery, they have greatly reduced participation in the set gillnet fishery.
 The implementation of the 40 fathom depth restriction in 1987 triggered a precipitous decline in participation from ~400 vessels in 1987 to ~100 vessels in 1994.
 Since then, participation has gradually fallen and only ~40 vessels participated in the fishery in 2022 (Fig. 1B).
 Fishing effort has similarly decreased from an estimated ~15,000 days of fishing in 1987 to only 1,000 days of fishing in 2022 (Fig. 1C).
 This dramatic reduction in effort has significantly reduced bycatch levels (Carretta et al., 2014) but at large costs to fishery revenues.
 Fleetwide revenues decreased from US$15 million in 1987 to only US$1 million in 2022 (Fig. 1C; both values in 2022 dollars).
 Despite declining fishing effort and bycatch, there are calls to place additional restrictions on the fishery to further avoid bycatch (Birch et al., 2023; Birch and Shester, 2023).
 Thus, there is an urgent need to provide scientific guidance on management regulations that are likely to provide conservation benefits, while also avoiding unnecessary burdens on the fishing industry.
 This is especially important if new fishers attain inactive permits to broaden their fishing portfolios.

 In this study, we reconstruct the bycatch of select marine mammals, seabirds, and vulnerable fish in the California set gillnet fishery from 1981-2022 and identify drivers of bycatch that could be used to design management measures that effectively and efficiently reduce bycatch.
-We focus on eight species commonly entangled in set gillnets: California sea lion, harbor seal, northern elephant seal, harbor porpoise, common murre, Brandt’s cormorant, soupfin (tope) sharks (Galeorhinus galeus), and giant sea bass (Stereolepis gigas).
+We focus on eight species encountered in the set gillnet fishery: California sea lion, harbor seal, northern elephant seal, harbor porpoise, common murre, Brandt’s cormorant, soupfin (tope) sharks (Galeorhinus galeus), and giant sea bass (Stereolepis gigas).
 We use ratio estimation methods to reconstruct historical bycatch levels.
 These methods, which have been used to estimate bycatch in the fishery at various points in the past, provide a complete time series of bycatch estimates using methods approved for stock assessment and management.
 We then use random forest models to evaluate drivers of bycatch risk and to make predictions of spatial bycatch risk for each species of concern.
-Based on these results, we make recommendations for how management could effectively manage bycatch risk through measures such as seasonal or spatial closures, depth restrictions, or gear restrictions.
+Based on these results, we consider potential measures to effectively manage bycatch risk such as seasonal or spatial closures, depth restrictions, or gear restrictions.

 2. Methods